seungukj/seungukj.github.io/_posts/2022-06-21-hyperbolic-distance.md

 \mathsf{dist}_{\mathbb{H}}(z_1,z_2)=\log\left(\frac{|z_1-\overline{z}_2|+|z_1-z_2|}{|z_1-\overline{z}_2|-|z_1-z_2|}\right).
 \end{equation}

-Here is a geometric interpretation of the formula.
+To see how the formula works, here is a picture:

 ![geometric-interpretation](/images/220621-fig1.png)

-Although the distance formula does not look symmetric in $z_1$ and $z_2$, the symmetry evidently follows from the geometric interpretation.
+Although the distance formula does not look symmetric in $z_1$ and $z_2$, the symmetry evidently follows from the figure above.
 (An algebraic verification is not too hard, though.)

 We aim to prove \eqref{eqn:hyperbolic-distance} in this post.